Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

 Mileage: 23-33 miles

-We arrive at Bodmin where we join the off-road traffic free Camel Trail, a 25 mile downhill ride into which hugs the Camel estuary finishing in the foody heaven and quaint town of Padstow for lunch at the famous Rick Stein’s fish and chip shop.
-After catching the ferry over the Camel to Rock we visit the archetypal Cornish village of Port Isaac before heading to the next door bay at Port Gaverne and our accommodation for the night.
+We arrive at Bodmin where we join the off-road traffic free Camel Trail, a 25 mile downhill ride into Wadebridge, hugging the Camel estuary before finishing in the foody heaven and quaint town of Padstow for lunch at the famous Rick Stein’s fish and chip shop.
+After catching the ferry over the Camel to Rock we visit the archetypal Cornish village of Port Isaac – aka Port Wenn – before heading to the next door bay at Port Gaverne and our accommodation for the night.

 Mileage: 15-30 miles